JeremyMarkWilcox/Basic_CSharp_Programs/TwentyOneExercise/README.md

 * Fixed a bug where the user was prompted to retype an amount that the user actually possessed.
 Previously it printed it 3 times.

+* Fixed player's cards being displayed twice in a row.
+(I hated that bug it was annoying haha)

 * Fixed spacing in the display some